andartelolat/3dof-robotic-arm/README.md

 this code use joystick to control 3 dof robotic arm

-basic code for controlling servos using the library servo.h the compononent i use for this project is :
+basic code for controlling servos using the library servo.h you can download the library here : https://github.com/arduino-libraries/Servo to download the IDE : https://arduino.cc/ the compononent i use for this project is :
 1. Arduino uno
 2. set of bracket arm robot acrylic based